Mobility Program Guidelines 2019

 Program evaluation is an ongoing activity within the Australian Government.
 As such, the Department of Foreign Affairs and Trade and the Department of Education and Training may use any information it collects as part of the funding agreements for performance monitoring and management of the New Colombo Plan.
 Information will also be used to create testimonials for promotion material.

-Program stakeholders may be asked to participate in the evaluation of the Program, including Applicants, Corporate Partners and Students.
+Program stakeholders including Applicants, Corporate Partners, Host Institutions and Students may be asked to participate in the evaluation of the Program.

 13 Further Information